Quality Assurance and Learning Framework

 - The Head of Service is responsible for assuring themselves that the child isn't at risk as a result of the inadequate practice;

-- The Head of Service is responsible for coordinating a review of the social worker's other cases to ensure there aren't any further examples of inadequate practice.
-This can be done by the Head of Service or Team Manager.
-Timescale is within 10 working days of the case being audited;
+- The Moving Forward Panel should consider a review of the social worker's other cases to ensure there aren't any further examples of inadequate practice.
+This can be done by the relevant Head of Service or Team Manager.
+Timescale is within 4 weeks of the original case being audited;

-- The review of cases should form part of an ‘exception report’ (1 page summary) for the attention of the Assistant Executive Director;
+- If a review of all the social workers cases is undertaken an 'Exception Report' (1 page summary) should be completed for the attention of the Assistant Executive Director;

-- The ‘inadequate’ case should be reviewed monthly in supervision for 3 months before a ‘desk-top’ audit is completed by the Quality Assurance and Audit Lead.
+- In addition, the case should be reviewed monthly in supervision for 3 months before a review audit is completed by the Service Manager or Quality Assurance Team Manager.

 The Moving Forward Meeting will also examine cases audited that are not rated Inadequate, this supports strength based learning and dissemination of good practice to support wider practice improvement.